-Model 3 has the following types of airbags:
+Model Y has the following types of airbags:

 - Front airbags: The front airbags are designed to reduce injuries if larger children or adults are riding in the front seats.
-Follow all warnings and instructions related to seating a child on the front passenger seat (if permitted in your market region).
-See Child Safety Seats on page 39. - Knee airbags: Knee airbags and the front airbags work together.
-The knee airbags limit the forward motion of the front seat occupants by restricting leg movement, thereby positioning the occupants so that the front airbags work more effectively. - Seat-mounted side airbags: A seat-mounted side airbag in the front seats helps protect the pelvis and the thorax region of the torso.
+Follow all warnings and instructions related to seating a child on the front passenger seat (if permitted in your market region). - Knee airbags: Knee airbags and the front airbags work together.
+The knee airbags limit the forward motion of the front seat occupants by restricting leg movement, thereby positioning the occupants so that the front airbags work more effectively. - Seat-mounted side airbags: A seat-mounted side airbag in the front seats helps protect the pelvis and the thorax region of the torso; the seat-mounted far side airbag in the inside portion of the driver's seat helps protect the head and torso.
 The seat-mounted side airbags on both the impacted and non-impacted side of the vehicle will inflate in the event of severe side impact or severe offset frontal impact.